FamilySearch/gedcomx-rs/specifications/rs-specification.md

 ## 3.3 The "Collections" State

 The `Collections` state consists of a list of collections.
-Examples of usages of the `Collections` state to provide a list of subcollections of a collection, or to list all the collections in a system, or to provide a means for a client to create a collection in a system.
+Examples of usages of the `Collections` state include to provide a list of subcollections of a collection, or to list all the collections in a system, or to provide a means for a client to create a collection in a system.